Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ---

+## ⚙️ Design Decisions & Production Caveats
+This project was developed under time constraints and focused on demonstrating core architectural patterns.
+The following decisions were made intentionally for simplicity and should be revisited for production environments:

+## 🔐 HTTP Communication Between Services
+-Services currently communicate over HTTP only within Docker Compose.

+✔️ This is safe for local development (isolated network).

+⚠️ In production, traffic should be secured using HTTPS, mTLS, or routed via a secure Ingress/API Gateway.

+---
+## 🔑 API Keys and Secrets
+API keys and secrets (e.g., inter-service keys, connection strings) are hardcoded or stored in appsettings.json.

+⚠️ In production, use a secure secret management system such as:
+-Azure Key Vault
+-AWS Secrets Manager
+-Kubernetes Secrets
+-Environment variables

+---
 ## 🔐 Authentication & Authorization

 - JWT-based auth with hardcoded tokens (no real UserService), In a real-world setup, authentication would be handled by a dedicated UserService that issues JWTs.
 For simplicity and time constraints, this project simulates authentication with generated tokens that include roles like 'admin' and 'student' using dev-token api in each service
 - Role-based access is enforced using Roles (Admin,User)
 - API Key is used for inter-service communication, ensuring that only authorized services can communicate with each other (this is hardcoded in the shared project, for a production enviroment this should be stored securly in a KeyVault or any similar service )
+- ⚠️ In production, authentication should be delegated to a dedicated Identity Provider (e.g., IdentityServer, Auth0, Azure AD).

 ## 🐳 Docker
 This system is Dockerized and can be orchestrated via Kubernetes for scaling, but for simplicity and rapid development, Docker Compose is used here.